John E. McMahon: World War I

 In late August 1917, almost five months after the American entry into World War I, McMahon was promoted to the temporary rank of brigadier general and was assigned to command the 160th Field Artillery Brigade, part of the 85th Division.
 His assignment there was only brief before he took over the 167th Field Artillery Brigade, part of the 92nd Division, at Camp Dix, New Jersey.
 He was in command of the brigade until December when he took command of the newly activated 5th Division, then being formed and organized at Camp Logan, Texas.

 As a result of his new command he received another promotion, this time to the temporary rank of major general, in February 1918.
 Under his direction, the division, created from Regular Army units stationed around the United States, began to depart for service overseas with the American Expeditionary Forces (AEF) in France, with the first units stepping foot in France in March.
 In order to ready itself for combat against the Imperial German Army, the division began training in the Anould and Saint-Dié sectors, near the Vosges mountains.
 When this was concluded it then took part in the Battle of Saint-Mihiel in mid-September 1918.

 With the battle over, the division rested for a while before being called upon to take part in the Meuse–Argonne offensive, where McMahon was relieved of his command of the 5th Division in mid-October, with the division by now badly disorganised and suffering from low morale, the blame for which was placed on McMahon.
-Major General Hanson Edward Ely took his place.
+Major General Hanson Edward Ely, an experienced infantry brigade commander, took his place.
 He was then very briefly assigned to command the 41st Division before returning home to the United States.

+Postwar years

-He retired as a colonel due to disabilities in October 1919 and he died in late January the following year.
+He retired as a colonel due to disabilities in October 1919 and he died in late January, aged just 59, the following year.
 His rank of major general was restored posthumously in 1930.